Gustati/s3air-expansion-pack/README.md

 A mod with new features for the Sonic 3 A.I.R. achievements for you to have fun, options for you to customize the game and a new character for the story.

 ## Options list:

-• Hud Type: Now you can customize the Hud, it can Sonic 1, Sonic 2 and Chaotix.

-• Life Icons Type: Change the characters' life icons, It can Sonic 1, CD, Sonic 2, Chaotix, Forever's Time Attack and my style.

-• Knuckles Name: Changes the name of Knuckles in the Life Icon, it can be old (K.T.E) or it can be new (Knuckles).
+• HUD: A dedicated area to change the HUD elements, could be the main HUD, the life icons or even the name of knuckles.